Get a better understanding of the potential savings that your client could make by offsetting their savings against their mortgage

 With an Offset account, mortgage interest is only calculated on the difference between the two balances.

-The calculations used in the demonstrator are for illustration purposes only and assume the following:
+The calculations used in the demonstrator assume the following:

 The interest rate will remain the same throughout the term of the mortgage - our actual mortgage rates available are dependent on market conditions so change from time to time.

 Requires a static (i.e. fixed) payment to be set up and maintained throughout the mortgage term.

 The mortgage repayment method is capital and interest.

 No interest is payable on the Offset savings balance.

 Regular monthly savings deposits are made throughout the mortgage term (in line with the 'Monthly Savings Deposit' entered), or a constant savings balance is maintained (in line with the 'Current Savings Balance' entered).

 You make a lump sum deposit into your linked Offset savings account of the amount specified above and that you maintain this balance.